spring-projects/sts4/vscode-extensions/vscode-bosh/README.md

 From vscode, press `CTRL-SHIFT-P` and type `Settings` then select either `Open User Settings` or `Open Workspace Settings`.
 The bosh cli is configured by specifying keys of the form `bosh.cli.XXX`.
-Content assist and hover docs show you the the available keys and their meaning.
+Content assist and hover docs show you the available keys and their meaning.

 Note that the `bosh.cli.XXX` settings do not allow you to provide credentials to connect to the director.
 The editor assumes that you are providing the credentials implicitly by using the `bosh login` command from a terminal.